Services

 The two roles are complementary, not competing.
 A good engagement has both.

 Hospitality development in Dubai, Abu Dhabi, and across the GCC often involves layers of complexity that are less common in London or New York.
-Landlord-operator dynamics, regulatory approvals across different authorities, cultural considerations, and the pace of development all create an environment where oversight of ownership is particularly important.
+Landlord-operator dynamics, regulatory approvals across different authorities, cultural considerations, and the pace of development all create an environment where independent ownership oversight is particularly important.

 I have operated within this market and understand how these dynamics play out in practice.
 That local perspective makes the advisory more useful than a generalist approach brought in from outside.